home page

 St Denis, Paris, France (1919 - c 1939)

 Legras & Cie merged with Cristallerie de Pantin (then trading as Stumpf, Touvier, Viollet & Cie).
-H P Berlage (1900), Camille Tutré De Varreux (1910).
-Marks include "Legras", "Pantin", & "De Vez"
+H P Berlage (1900), Camille Tutré de Varreux (1910).
+Marks include 'Legras', 'Pantin', & 'de Vez'

 St Louis (Compagnie des Cristalleries de St Louis)

-St Louis-les-Bitche, Münzthal (now D'Argental), France (1767 - )
+St Louis-les-Bitche, Münzthal (now D'Argental), France (1767 to present)

 Founded on the site of a glassworks that had existed since 1586, and originally given the name Verrerie Royale de St Louis by decree of Louis XV.
-Aimé-Gabriel d'Artigues (1791-1795), Maurice Dufrène, Marcel Goupy (1920s).
-Jean Sala (1938-c1950).
-Some wares signed "St-Louis-Münzthal", "d'Argental", and possibly "Arsale", or "Arsall" (though this may have been produced by by a different, German firm).
-Post-war: Nicolas Haesen (cutter) (1950s), André Bourlard (1955-81) (both formerly of Val St-Lambert)
+Aimé-Gabriel d'Artigues (1791-1795), Maurice Dufrène, Marcel Goupy (both 1920s).
+Jean Sala (c 1930-c1950, directed the company during World War II).
+Some wares signed 'St-Louis-Münzthal', & 'd'Argental'.
+Post-war: Nicolas Haesen (cutter) (1950s), André Bourlard (1955-81) (both formerly of Val St-Lambert).
+Company bought out by Hermès of Paris in 1989

 Steuben

-Corning, N.Y., USA (1903 - )
+Corning, N.Y., USA (1903 to present)

-Set up by Frederick Carder, who managed (1903-32), then was "kicked upstairs" as Art Director (1932-63), a position he held until he died.
+Set up by Frederick Carder, who managed (1903-32), then was 'kicked upstairs' as Art Director (1932-63), a position he held until he died.
 Thomas G Hawkes, Mr & Mrs Willard Reed.
 Bought by Corning (1918).
 John Monteith Gates (1933-70), Sidney B Waugh (1935), George Thompson, Lloyd Atkins (1948-?), Donald Pollard (1950-), James Houston (1962-), Paul Schulze (1970-), Don Weir.
-Thomas S Buechner (1973) website
+Thomas S Buechner (1973)

 Stevens & Williams

-Brierley Hill, Stourbridge, England (1847 - c 1933)
+Brierley Hill, Stourbridge, England (1847 - 1931)

 Stourbridge Glass Co

-Audnam, Stourbridge, England (1922 - 1972)
+Audnam, Stourbridge, England (1922 - 1994)

 Strathearn